New perspectives on categorical Torelli theorems for del Pezzo threefolds: Abstract

 Let $Y_d$ be a del Pezzo threefold of Picard rank one and degree $d\geq 2$.
 In this paper, we apply two different viewpoints to study $Y_d$ via a particular admissible subcategory of its bounded derived category, called the Kuznetsov component:

 (i) Brill--Noether reconstruction.
 We show that $Y_d$ can be uniquely recovered as a Brill--Noether locus of Bridgeland stable objects in its Kuznetsov component.

 (ii) Exact equivalences.
-We prove that, up to composing with an explicit auto-equivalence, any Fourier--Mukai type exact equivalence of Kuznetsov components of two del Pezzo threefolds of degree $2\leq d\leq 4$ can be lifted to an equivalence of their bounded derived categories.
-As a result, we obtain a complete description of the group of exact auto-equivalences of the Kuznetsov component of $Y_d$ of Fourier--Mukai type.
+We prove that, up to composing with an explicit auto-equivalence, any Fourier--Mukai type equivalence of Kuznetsov components of two del Pezzo threefolds of degree $2\leq d\leq 4$ can be lifted to an equivalence of their bounded derived categories.
+As a result, we obtain a complete description of the group of Fourier--Mukai type auto-equivalences of the Kuznetsov component of $Y_d$.

+We also describe the group of Fourier--Mukai type auto-equivalences of Kuznetsov components of index one prime Fano threefolds $X_{2g-2}$ of genus $g=6$ and $8$.
+As an application, first we identify the group of automorphisms of $X_{14}$ and its associated $Y_3$.
+Then we give a new disproof of Kuznetsov's Fano threefold conjecture by assuming Gushel--Mukai threefolds are general.

 In an appendix, we classify instanton sheaves on quartic double solids, generalizing a result of Druel.